 As a general rule, dogs under one year old are considered puppies and should be fed food specifically formulated for puppies.
 However, there can be some variations depending on the breed, such as toy breeds being considered adults at nine months and larger breeds remaining puppies until they are two years old.
 Puppies have high-energy demands and require foods that meet their growth and development needs.

-As your puppy grows into an adult dog, you should adjust its diet gradually to match its changing nutritional requirements.
+As your puppy grows into an adult dog, you should adjust their diet gradually to match their changing nutritional requirements

 When to Only Feed Puppy Food?